Sakura Haruno: Creation and conception

 When designing Sakura, Kishimoto focused on her silhouette and created a costume as simple as possible.
 This is a divergence from the other main characters of the series, whose costumes are very detailed.
 The leggings are the most notable aspect of her design, as they are meant to show that she is very active.
 At the start of the series, her leggings extended below her knees and closely resembled trousers.
 As Part I progressed, the leggings became increasingly shorter and tighter.
 Similar to his inexperience in drawing heroines, Kishimoto lacked the experience needed to make Sakura "cute" when he first began drawing her; although he implied that her appearance had become cuter since then, Kishimoto and much of the Naruto manga staff agreed that Sakura had been "far from cute" at the start of the series.
 In retrospective, he found Sakura one of the hardest characters to draw, alongside Sasuke Uchiha.
+Nonetheless, within the work, Sakura is depicted as a beauty and out of all the female characters, she has the most suitors.
+In volume 1, Naruto introduces her as a cute girl he is interested in, in Volume 5, Rock Lee falls in love with her at first sight and calls her an angel, in Volume 48, Inari mentions how beautiful she has become, and during the War arc, a shinobi from Iwagakure hands her a love letter.
+Moreover, in the Sasuke Retsuden spin-off, her beauty is mentioned several times.
 Kishimoto first planned Sasuke and Sakura's romance in the early production of Naruto.
 In regards to Sakura's feelings for Sasuke, Kishimoto tried to write them as realistic as possible but ended up getting complaints from young girls about her.